Filing a Complaint

 Complaints must be made through the Assessment Review Board Complaint Form.

-- Why you think the information or assessed value shown on your assessment notice is incorrect.
+- Why you believe the information shown on your assessment notice is incorrect.

-- What you believe to be the correct information, if you disagree with the assessed value, indicate what you believe the assessed value should be.
+- What you believe the correct information should be.
+If you disagree with the assessed value, indicate what you believe the assessed value should be.

 - The filing fee as indicated on your notice.

-Complaints with an incomplete complaint form, complaints submitted after the filing deadline, or complaints without the required filing fee are invalid.
+Complaints with an incomplete complaint form, complaints without the required filing fee or complaints submitted after the filing deadline may result in an invalid appeal.

 Complaint forms and filing fees may be dropped off at: